I don’t know if the story that I’m going to relate is true or not. Frankly, I don’t believe it.

 He was never teased by the other children.

-“This is your brother” mothers would say, and that could have been the truth, as any man in the village could have been the father.
-Any kid that forgot and actually teased him, would be belted.
+“This is your brother” mothers would say, and it could have be true since any man in the village could have been the father.
+Any kid that forgot the order and actually teased him, it would be belted.

 It was the summer of 1944, Malook went on, when Louvikis repaid the generosity he was offered.

 Greece was occupied by the Nazis.
 The men who had any strength left joined the partisans in the mountains.
 Back in the village, there were only women, children, the elderly and men who were incapable of fighting – or didn’t have the backbone to do so.

 Around the name day of Saint Elias, the partisans sabotaged a small bridge and a German soldier was killed, mostly due to his own fault.

 Two Nazi trucks set out for Saint George to take revenge for the death.
 They had done the same thing a month ago in Distomo Village and in many other villages, too.
 You kill one of ours, we will kill two hundred of yours.